maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/where-do-i-vote-if-i-move.md

+---
-## Where do I vote if I am registered but moved within California?
+title: "Where do I vote if I am registered but moved within California?"
+published: true
+weight: 1
+section: "voting-basics"
+priority: Minor
+---
 If you moved on or before the registration deadline, which is 15 days prior to the election, then you should re-register at your new address.
 Check [How do I register to vote?](#item-how-do-i-register-to-vote)

 **I moved within the same county:**